msantl/cryptofolio/README.md

 exchange that is available in Crypofolio.

 User settings allow you to change your details and your password.
+The Refresh All button will refresh balances from all exchanges that you've configured, and the Remove All button will remove all balances and API keys, secrets and passphrase from your profile.

 ### User Profile
 <img src="/docs/user_profile.png" width="600">